skat/emcs-b2b-ws-sample-client-java/README.md

 Sample client for the EMCS B2B Web Service Gateway developed in Java and using open source libraries.

+**IMPORTANT NOTICE**: SKAT does not provide any kind of support for the code in this repository.

 ## About the client

-The sample client in is implemented based on the [Apache CXF](http://cxf.apache.org/) framework, the Spring Framework, and  and Java 8.
-See `pom.xml` file in this repo for details re. the current version of the mentioned frameworks in use.
+The sample client in is implemented based on the [Apache CXF](http://cxf.apache.org/) framework, the Spring Framework, and Java 8.
+See `pom.xml` file in this repo for details regarding the current versions of the mentioned frameworks in use.

-The client currently implements calls to the service **OIOLedsageDocumentOpret** and the main entry point to the implementation is the class:
+The client currently implements calls to the service **OIOLedsageDocumentOpret** and the main entry point into the source code of implementation is the class:

 [OIOLedsageDocumentOpretClient.java](src/main/java/dk/skat/emcs/b2b/sample/OIOLedsageDocumentOpretClient.java)